NHSDigital/software-engineering-quality-framework/practices/actions-best-practices.md

 ### Verify Third-Party Actions

-When including a GitHub Action within your workflow consider alternatives, is there an existing mechanism you can use?
-Would this be something that could be reused and you could create your own action within the organisation that other teams could benefit from?
+Third-party actions must not be the default choice.
+Before introducing one, teams should confirm that the requirement cannot be met by:

+- Native GitHub Actions features such as `run` steps, reusable workflows, or built-in workflow syntax
+- An action already owned and maintained within the organisation
+- An action that is already approved for reuse by other teams

+If a third-party action is still required, document why it is needed, what alternatives were considered, and why those alternatives were rejected.
+Teams should prefer actions with a clear maintenance history, minimal permissions, and a narrow, well-understood scope.

 If you can only achieve your goal with a third-party action then:

 - Only use trusted actions from the GitHub Marketplace
 - Review the source code of third-party actions before using them
 - Consider forking and maintaining your own copy of critical actions
+- Keep a record of the approval decision and the version or SHA that was reviewed
+- Be prepared to replace the action if organisational policy restricts the allowed set of actions

+The long-term direction is to lock down the set of actions that can be used.
+Teams should therefore avoid introducing new third-party actions unless there is a clear, defensible need.

 ### Use Actions Security Best Practices